sbatllori/ofxSoological/post002/README.md

 # Post 002: Lines Inside a Shape

-Simple animation where several lines move inside a closed path.
-The lines are constrained to move just from one extreme to the other, without ever turning the moving direction back.
+Animation composed by several lines moving inside a closed path.
+The lines are constrained to move just from one extreme of the shape to the other one, without ever turning the moving direction back.

 ### Output
 <img src="doc/output.png" width="48%">